 We use the data provided by SEAtS to monitor student attendance.
-If we notice a pattern of non-attendance we may e-mail or call to check that you're OK.
+If we notice a pattern of continued absence we may e-mail or call to check that you are OK.
 For more details on how we monitor student attendance, please see the Student Attendance and Engagement Monitoring Policy, which is available at uwl.ac.uk/policies